OBK: The OBK boom

 Jordi Sanchez and Miguel Arjona met for first time in the Athletism club of Sant Feilu de Llobregat.
-They were fans of groups like Yazoo, OMD and specially, Depeche Mode.
+They were fans of groups like Yazoo, OMD and especially Depeche Mode.

 They debuted in the musical scene with Konga Music, an indie record label which supported all kinds of electronic music.
-In 1991, appeared their first release, a mini album called "Llámalo sueño..."
-(Call it a dream...).
-This album is the most successful of their career and sold over 400.000 copies in Spain.
+In 1991 appeared their first release, a mini album called Llámalo sueño (Call it a dream).
+This album is the most successful of their career and sold over 400,000 copies in Spain.
 In fact, they entered in the history of the Spanish pop music for being the first group that had such sales with a debut album.
 Four singles were released from the album.
 The first one was "¿De que me sirve llorar?"
 (What can I do by crying?), "Oculta realidad" (Hidden truth), "La princesa de mis sueños" (The princess of my dreams), and the most famous hit: "Historias de amor" (Love stories), which is considered the icon song from the group.

-Two years later, appeared their second album called "Momentos de fe" (Moments of faith), that was released with the label, Blanco y negro music.
+Two years later appeared their second album, called Momentos de fe (Moments of faith), that was released with the label Blanco y negro music.
 This time the album was highly promoted, but it didn't have the success of the first album.
-It sold over 130.000 copies.
-The singles extracted from the album were: "Dicen" (They say...), "Robarle al tiempo" (To steal from Time), "Lágrimas de soledad" (Loneliness tears) and "Todavía" (Still).
-The first single was very polemical because the tital song was directed to the musical critics who used to make very bad reviews about their music.
+It sold over 130,000 copies.
+The singles extracted from the album were: "Dicen" (They say), "Robarle al tiempo" (To steal from Time), "Lágrimas de soledad" (Loneliness tears) and "Todavía" (Still).
+The first single was very polemical because the title song was directed at the musical critics who used to make very bad reviews about their music.